Merry post-win Monday, everyone!

 Around the DN since our last open thread:

-Chris has the post-game wrap-up.
+Chris has your post-game wrap-up.

-We come to today’s media selection:
+We come to our media selection.

-Again, we all know the rules, but in case someone is new:
+We all know the rules, but in case someone is new:

 -No discussion of politics or religion